 The Moomin community to the rescue of the polluted sea

-2020 marks the 75-year anniversary of Tove Jansson publishing her first Moomin novel.
-To celebrate the anniversary Moomin Characters Ltd is launching the one year long #OURSEA campaign in collaboration with the John Nurminen Foundation.
+2020 marked the 75-year anniversary of Tove Jansson publishing her first Moomin novel.
+To celebrate the anniversary Moomin Characters Ltd is launching the one and a half year long #OURSEA campaign in collaboration with the John Nurminen Foundation.
 The goal is to collect one million euros for John Nurminen Foundation’s work to save the Baltic Sea and its cultural heritage for future generations.